Robdel12/DropKick/CONTRIBUTING.md

 - Write tests
   - If you're adding a feature write a test for it
   - If you're fixing a bug write a test for it.
-- Run `gulp` from your command line.
+- Run `gulp test` from your command line.
+This is to make sure all tests pass.
-  - The default runner will run the test suite, lint, and minify the JS.
 - If all tests pass you can create a pull request.
 Tag any related github issue tickets in the PR.

 **If you fail to do any of these we probably will not accept your changes**